 NetworkModule¶

 Top-level network identity module.
-Holds the device name and MAC address, and puts the ESP32 radio into simultaneous AP+STA mode.
-Introduced in Sprint 8.
+Holds the device name and MAC address, manages WiFi mode, and runs the network management policy.
+Introduced in Sprint 8; management policy added Sprint 10.

 What it does¶

-NetworkModule is the parent of all network child modules (WifiStaModule, WifiApModule).
+NetworkModule is the parent of all network child modules (WifiStaModule, WifiApModule, EthernetModule).
 On setup() it:

 - Reads the hardware MAC address and derives a default device name